-In 2009 my Associates were involved with a major data center build and migration for a Fortune 500 customer in the Midwest.
+Our associates were involved with a major data center build and migration for a Fortune 500 customer in the Midwest.
 The old data center had been in operation for over 20 years and was inadequate to our customer’s needs for the usual reasons, primarily that the support infrastructure was worn out and obsolete.

-I was told that on the day the migration to the new data center began the UPS load for IT equipment in the old facility totaled 375 kW.
+We were told that on the day the migration to the new data center began the UPS load for IT equipment in the old facility totaled 375 kW.
 On the day the migration was complete, the old facility still contained 75 kW of IT assets for which no owner could be found.
 So the data center management took the rational action of shutting it off to see who screamed.
 Wager a guess?
 No one!